How to Grow Worms (or Not)

 and utilization, enabling the producer to run more animals per acre.

-This month’s timely topic is about planning grazing as part of your parasite control program for the year.
+This Timely Topic is about planning grazing as part of your parasite control program for the year.
 With proper planning, you can reduce worm problems and losses from worms.
-Most of the management to prevent worms revolves around grazing management.
+Most management to prevent worms revolves around grazing management.

 Pastures may be divided up economically by electric fence.
 Properly managed electric fence will work for sheep and goats and is more economic than permanent fence, but electric fence does not work for all managers.
 Divide your pastures up into smaller pastures.
-Your local natural Resources Conservation Service agency can help you design a fence layout to divide pastures and in some cases pay part of the cost of fencing.
+Your local Natural Resources Conservation Service (NRCS) office can help you design a fence layout to divide pastures, and in some cases pay part of the cost of fencing.

 Ideally, animals can graze a pasture until infective larvae appear and then animals need to be moved to the next pasture.
 The length of time for infective larvae to appear depends on temperature and moisture.
-Ideal hatch temperature for most larva species is somewhere around 85 degrees.
-Hotter than this may increase hatch rate, but decrease hatch percentage.
+The ideal hatch temperature for most larva species is somewhere around 85 degrees F. Hotter than this may increase hatch rate but decrease hatch percentage.
 Cooler than this will increase the time for worm eggs to hatch and develop to infective larvae.
 However, larvae will not escape from the fecal pellet unless you have several days of heavy dew or rain to soften the crust on the fecal pellet to enable the larvae to float out of the pellet and up on forage.

-OK.
-The next problem is how long before the infective larvae on pasture die and animals can safely graze these pastures again?
-It depends, mostly on temperature.
+The next problem is how long before the infective larvae on pasture die, and animals can safely graze these pastures again?
+It depends, mostly on the temperature.
 The infective larvae cannot eat and must live on the “fat” on their back.
 When the fat runs out, they die of starvation.
 How long does the fat last?
-It depends on temperature.
-The larvae, being cold blooded; their metabolism is slow when it is cool and fast when it is hot.
+It depends on the temperature.
+The larvae, being cold-blooded; their metabolism is slow when it is cool and fast when it is hot.

 What options are available?
 One option is to make hay, which cleans the pastures up.
 However, most small ruminant producers are too small of scale to do this.
 Another option is to graze another species of animals, such as cattle or horses which do not share the same parasites as small ruminants.
 They act as giant vacuum cleaners, consuming forage with the infective larvae which die in their manure.
 If you don’t have these other species, sometimes, you can work out an agreement with a neighbor who will loan you these species to clean your pasture up.